-At some locations, we reviewed safety measures on-site and discussed whether they've been effective or if there's still room for imensure that all occupational safety information and trainings provement to further reduce accidents.
-We confirmed we're on the are provided in the local languages of our plants, reinforcing right track with our accident post-evaluation processes.
-At other our commitment to effective and inclusive safety practices. sites, we toured paper machines, visited control rooms, and had di-What about compliance with rules scussions with employees about occupational safety.
-Once, I spontaneously asked employees what they would do if someone's finger Safety rules are established to prevent accidents, and it is essential got trapped in the winder - a potential risk in the paper industry, that our employees follow them.
-We expect adherence to these rules though it hadn't happened at that plant.
-While safety devices shut as an integral part of their responsibilities.
-However, we foster a clear the machine down, fingers could still be trapped.
-This sparked a communication culture within our group where everyone feels comfortable speaking up if a rule isn't practical.
-By encouraging honest productive discussion about the rescue equipment needed to free feedback, we ensure that ineffective rules are addressed and avoided. an injured worker.
+At some locations, we reviewed safety measures on-site and discussed whether they've been effective or if there's still room for improvement to further reduce accidents.
+We confirmed we're on the right track with our accident post-evaluation processes.
+At other sites, we toured paper machines, visited control rooms, and had discussions with employees about occupational safety.
+Once, I spontaneously asked employees what they would do if someone's finger got trapped in the winder - a potential risk in the paper industry, though it hadn't happened at that plant.
+While safety devices shut the machine down, fingers could still be trapped.
+This sparked a productive discussion about the rescue equipment needed to free an injured worker.
 I then shared a successful solution from another plant with the team and across the group to optimize safety measures for all locations.
 This wasn't about addressing a specific accident but rather about proactively reducing potential hazards.

-I take my position as a role model very seriously.
-Being present and This means, SATs develop based on the specific situation engaging with employees directly makes it clear that safety is a top Conducting SATs can be challenging because checklists lack autpriority and a core value for our company.
-It's also crucial to show henticity and fail to encourage open, creative thinking.
-However, that we value everyone's work and performance, as motivation when we approach these discussions with genuine interest, we unplays a significant role in maintaining safety. cover areas where we can make meaningful adjustments.
+This means, SATs develop based on the specific situation.

+Conducting SATs can be challenging because checklists lack authenticity and fail to encourage open, creative thinking.
+However, when we approach these discussions with genuine interest, we uncover areas where we can make meaningful adjustments.

-We share the knowledge gained across the group to enhance our I've become acutely aware of how deeply personal responsibility safety culture from all levels - top down and bottom up.
-It's imand safety awareness are tied to the local culture.
-Some locations portant to foster a proactive safety mindset where colleagues experience few accidents due to either the general living conditilook out for each other, and a friendly reminder from a coworons or a long-standing safety mindset.
-While we're well-equipped ker can be invaluable.
-Through my factory visits, I aim to lead by with safety devices, accidents still occur when we don't maintain example and show that the Board of Directors is committed to constant vigilance.
-It's crucial that neither managers nor colleagues ensuring everyone returns home safely each day.
-I'm pleased with ignore potential hazards. the positive feedback from my SATs in 2024.
-While each factory focuses on its own operations, the cross-site exchanges Do language barriers also influence the topic of foster valuable networking and benefit the group as a whole, not just in In discussions with employees, the managing directors acoccupational safety. ted as the voice for the local team, and our joint approach work safety was very well received.
+I've become acutely aware of how deeply personal responsibility and safety awareness are tied to the local culture.
+Some locations experience few accidents due to either the general living conditions or a long-standing safety mindset.
+While we're well-equipped with safety devices, accidents still occur when we don't maintain constant vigilance.
+It's crucial that neither managers nor colleagues ignore potential hazards.

+Do language barriers also influence the topic of

+In discussions with employees, the managing directors acted as the voice for the local team, and our joint approach was very well received.
 I emphasize both shared and personal responsibility - each employee is accountable not just for themselves but for their colleagues as well.
-Additionally, we
+Additionally, we ensure that all occupational safety information and trainings are provided in the local languages of our plants, reinforcing our commitment to effective and inclusive safety practices.

+Hannes Kinast, COO delfortaroup